The Odyssey of Breathometer: From Shark Tank Sensation to Health Tech Pioneer

 “Finally, a tech solution that hopes to keep you from making a breathless mistake after karaoke night!”

 Consumers loved the idea.
 Bars loved it.
 Even parents loved it (for their college-age kids, of course).
-Everyone saw the possible—especially the Sharks.
+Everyone saw the potential—especially the Sharks.

 2. Shark Tank Success: All-In Investment Frenzy